AbuTalha3/Football-World-Cup-2026/README.md

 ## Social Integration:
 Connect with other fans through social media integration, share your excitement, and join discussions about the tournament.
 ## The Football World Cup 2026 App
 It is designed to provide football enthusiasts with an immersive and interactive experience throughout the tournament, ensuring you stay connected and engaged with the biggest event in global football.
 Whether you're a die-hard fan or a casual follower, this app has everything you need to make the most out of the World Cup 2026 journey.
+## Download
 Download now and be part of the excitement!